top of page

-To Old Friends: Part I.
+IX.
+To Old Friends, Part I: Memory.

 I dream about those I no longer speak to.